aws-samples/amazon-chime-sdk-meetings-load-test/README.md

   - name of the namespace to view the metrics
 - loadTestSessionName
   - session name assigned to the load test
+- isLocalMachine
+  - to run the test on your local machine

 Usage:

 ```